bfreuden/helix-tutorial/README.md

 The architecture documentation (https://helix.apache.org/Architecture.html) states that Helix will divide those JVMs based on their responsibilities:
-* Participant: The JVMs that actually host the distributed resources
+* Participants: JVMs that actually host the distributed resources
-* Spectator: The JVMs that simply observe the current state of each Participant (Routers, for example, need to know the instance on which a partition is hosted and its state in order to route the request to the appropriate endpoint)
+* Spectators: JVMs that simply observe the current state of each Participant (Routers, for example, need to know the instance on which a partition is hosted and its state in order to route the request to the appropriate endpoint)
-* Controller: The JVMs that observes and controls the Participant nodes.
+* Controllers: JVMs that observes and controls the Participant nodes.
 It is responsible for coordinating all transitions in the cluster and ensuring that state constraints are satisfied while maintaining cluster stability.

 ## Controller